Gate: Ten of Cups

 “Allow nobody’s visitors to pass?”
 I said.
 “I’m not sure those orders mean what you guys believe they mean but very well.
 I’ll go inside and see what the wizard’s been up to with his chemistry set.
 What do you all do when he is away, beyond guarding the woods?”

-“We grow,” said the puppets and as I watched they seemed to get incrementally taller, moving an inch or so above their previous height.
+“We grow and this growth reflects our new wisdom and understanding in reality,” said the puppets and as I watched they seemed to get incrementally taller, moving an inch or so above their previous height.

 “The wizard sands down the bottoms of our legs when he is home so that we do not outgrow our purpose and function,” one of the puppets said.
 “As you can see from our lofty statures, he has been gone for a while.”

 “I wonder who kept the flame burning all this time?”
 I said as I sat and picked up the book.
-“Must have been the puppets.”
+“Must have been the puppets.
+That’s a dangerous task with a body made of wood.”
+The salamanders dancing in the fire spit a few sparks into the air which I took to be a sign of their agreement.

 The wizard had marked a place towards the middle of his journal with a red ribbon bookmark, so I opened to that part and read: “My studies on thought forms have been most enlightening but I have come to the conclusion that there are beginnings to thoughts that I have been unable to observe.
 From whence comes a thought?
-As all things, it must have a start.
+As all things, it must have a starting place and genesis.
 So thinking, I have gone forth from my lab to find a progenitor thought, a phrase that I have devised to describe this hypothesis.
 If I can find a thought in its very rawest form, then I may have more ability to shape its final expression than if I catch a thought in the middle of its evolution.
-I will return when and if I find such a thing.
+I will return when and if I find such a thing or prove to myself that the search is folly.”

 His handwriting stopped there.
 I put the marker back in the journal and closed it.